Volatile Organic Compounds (VOCs): primary sources of indoor pollution

 To limit the presence of carbon monoxide, do not use outdoor appliances inside your home.
 Do not hesitate to have your heating professionally serviced and your chimney cleaned before winter.

 Present in the house it may come from old water pipes, old paint or dust from a polluted outside.
 Lead poisoning is the worst consequence (attacks the nervous system).
-In small doses, it can affect the airways.
+In small quantities, it can affect the airways.
 To avoid indoor air degradation by lead, it is best to monitor the condition of your wall coverings and fight against humidity, the main cause of paint degradation.

 Carbon dioxide (CO2)

 Finally, CO2 is naturally present in the atmosphere and human beings produce it themselves, simply by breathing.
-However, too high a concentration of CO2 indoors, mainly due to a lack of ventilation, can cause fatigue and headaches.
+However, a too high a concentration of CO2 indoors, mainly due to a lack of ventilation, can cause fatigue and headaches.
 One piece of advice: ventilate your home regularly.
 In any case, don’t hesitate to use our ecological air purifier.
 Blooow does not consume any energy during operation and there is no filter to change.

 Want to know more about our environmentally friendly air purifier?